-- When and how you water your lawn is the most important factor in the quality of your yard.
-The industry standard for amount of water your lawn needs is roughly an inch of water per week or 1/2 an inch twice per week, whether the yard gets water manually or from rainfall.
+The industry standard for the amount of water your lawn needs is roughly an inch of water per week (or 1/2 an inch twice per week), whether the yard gets water manually or from rainfall.
 Try to stay diligent to the one inch per week of water guideline.
-Too much water can be wasteful and damage harmful to the life span of the grass.
+Too much water can be wasteful and damage harmful to the lifespan of the grass.

-Remember, regular watering is a lawn care staple here in Austin, and it is just as important as regular lawn mowing.
-Be sure to follow these tips in order to keep a healthy lawn while complying with Austin’s watering regulations.
+Remember, regular watering is a lawn care staple here in Central Texas.
+It is just as important as regular lawn mowing.
+Be sure to follow these tips in order to keep a healthy lawn while complying with local watering regulations.